Load required libraries

 - a single letter (case-sensitive) e.g.

-command that we are creating a macro shortcut for i.e."mathbf"
+command that we are creating a macro shortcut for i.e."mathbf"in this case

 Let’s just test this out quickly: